MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

     - (Optional) **Azure VMs only**: Enable [Azure Policy guest configuration across your entire subscription](configure-servers-coverage.md#enable-azure-policy-guest-configuration).

-    - Autoprovision the Azure Policy guest configuration extension on your Azure machines across your entire subscription:
+    - Enable Azure Policy guest configuration extension on your Azure machines across your entire subscription:

         1. Sign in to the [Azure portal](https://portal.azure.com).